There are a couple of situations in which players ask— Must a team throw ALL of its boules?

 One of the common forms of this question is — Can a team “take the point”?

-IN OTHER CIRCUMSTANCES, however, the practice of “taking the point” is not universally recognized.
-Some clubs accept it, but others do not.
-In clubs that don’t accept it, a visiting player will be told that he can’t just “take the point”: he must actually throw his last boule.
+But in clubs that don’t recognize it, a visiting player will be told that he can’t just “take the point”— he must actually throw his last boule.
 One reason for this policy is that “taking the point” can cause problems.

 Team A is out of boules; Team B still has one.
 Team B is sure that they have the point, so they say “we’ll take the point”.
 The teams walk to the head, examine the situation, and realize that they need to measure.
 When they do, they discover that Team B does NOT have the point.
-Team B then says, “Well, in that case we will play our remaining boule.”
-But Team A objects, on the grounds that when Team B said “we’ll take the point” Team B gave up the right to play any more boules.
+Team B then says, “Well, in that case we will play our last boule.”
+But Team A objects.
+Team A argues that when Team B said “we’ll take the point,” Team B gave up the right to play any more boules.

 Who is right?
 Can Team B play their last boule?